Watson-Creative/watson-webflow/README.md

 1. **Upload Files**: Add `scroll-color-transition.js` and `scroll-color-transition.css` to your Webflow project
 2. **Include Dependencies**: Make sure `colors.css` is included for the CSS variables
 3. **Add Scripts**: Include both CSS and JS files in your page or project settings
+4. **Add Body Class**: In Webflow Designer, add the class `scrollcolortransition` to the body element for pages where you want the effect
-4. **Content Structure**: Ensure your first section has enough height for the full transition
+5. **Content Structure**: Ensure your first section has enough height for the full transition

 #### Best Practices for Webflow